 This app features many useful functions.

-When you click on a specific piece of equipment, you can see the Maintenance Records for that specific piece of equipment.
-These records are kept in a separate table and linked to the equipment through a reference; when you specify a reference in the other table to THIS table, AppSheet automatically creates an In-Line View.
+When you click on a specific piece of equipment, you can see the Maintenance Records for that piece of equipment.
+These records are kept in a separate table and linked to the equipment through a reference.
+When you specify a reference in the other table to THIS table, AppSheet automatically creates an In-Line View.